DanIsraelMalta/Numerics/README.md

 ```

 It is also possible to export two dimensional calculation in scalable vector graphic format for debug purposes.
-As an example, here is a graphic representation of different bounding shapes for a polygon and its triangulation:
+As an example, here is the calculation of polygon bounded shapes, its triangulation and parition to convexcomponents:
 ```cpp

        // define polygon